Shipwrecks

 “Come, Balshown.”

-“We’ll make plans to travel the closed city.”
+“We’ll make plans to travel to the closed city.”

-Then, before I leave for the watchtower, I open my pack, and take out the doll.
+Before we leave for the Watchtower, I open my pack, and take out the doll.

 “I have a present for you, Makish.”